Updated on December 6, 2023 by Julie McCool

 You'll see some beautiful sycamores and oaks stretching overhead or leaning out over the water.
 Watch for songbirds, ducks, herons, and an occasional eagle.

 Dam and Waterfall Views in Great Falls National Park

 Past the dam, the river narrows dramatically and gets much rockier.
-The trail now follows the Patowmack Canal, conceived of and built by George Washington and partners in an attempt to make the river navigable to the Ohio River Valley.
+The trail now follows the historic Patowmack Canal.
+The canal was conceived of and built by George Washington and partners in an attempt to make the river navigable to the Ohio River Valley.

 If you've never been inside the Great Falls Visitor Center it is definitely worth a stop.
 There are interesting displays, a children's activity area, and an excellent movie about the park's history.
 There are bathrooms on the lower level and a snack shop in season.

 The River Trail heads off to the left after the overlooks.
-The trail is rocky and uneven but not difficult, and the views from the cliffs are worth the effort.
+The trail is rocky and uneven, but not difficult, and the views from the cliffs are worth the effort.
 After rushing down the falls, the Potomac is dramatically squeezed by narrow Mather Gorge.